 The Northampton Community Garden comprises 7 acres at the eastern end of Burts Pit Road, adjacent to the Village Hill subdivision at the old State Hospital grounds, and just off Route 66.
 Our garden occupies the former kitchen garden area of the Northampton State Hospital.
-Managed and maintained completely by the community of gardeners under the auspices of the Northampton Recreation Department, our 420 plots form the Garden’s living patchwork.
+Managed and maintained completely by the community of gardeners under the auspices of the Northampton Parks & Recreation Department, our 420 plots form the Garden’s living patchwork.
 We strongly encourage organic gardening practices.

 Visitors are welcome – walkers as well as bird and butterfly watchers.
 They are asked to stay on grass paths, to leash their dogs, to refrain from smoking (to avoid infecting tomato plants with Tobacco Mosaic Virus), and to take nothing from the gardens.